gayanMadurapperuma/node-web-server/Basic.md

     ]
 }
 ```
-when need to debug lambda function, need to change some values in above JSON.
+when need to debug a specific lambda function, need to change some values in the above JSON that contain debug values for the target function.

 **`Launch.JSON Properties`**